pawelgalazka/tasksfile/README.md

 ## Transpilers

-Transpilers gives you an advantage of using ES6/ES7 features which may not be available for your node version.
+Transpilers gives you an advantage of using ES6/ES7 features which may not be available in your node version.

 So for example writing `runfile.js` with es6 imports/exports is possible: